 We understand that the pandemic has caused disruptions in practica placements, and that assessment and intervention hours have been affected.
 Although we never require a minimum number of assessment and intervention hours, we are being particularly flexible with hours this year.

-The Program Aim is to prepare doctoral interns to intermediate competence in delivery of health service psychology with children and adolescents with a range of behavioral, emotional, health and learning needs along with their families.
+The Program Aim is to prepare doctoral interns to intermediate competence in delivery of health service psychology with children and adolescents with a range of behavioral, developmental, emotional, health and learning needs along with their families.

 The Training Leadership consists of: